firstrow/logvoyage/readme.md

 # LogVoyage - fast and simple open-source logging service

-LogVoyage is front-end for ElasticSearch.
-It allows you to store and explore your logs in real-time with friendly web ui.
+LogVoyage allows you to store and explore your logs in real-time with friendly web ui.

 Note: This is only beta version.